swiss-ai/posttraining/README.md

 ## What's next?

 Check the sections below:
+- [Convert Megatron checkpoints to HuggingFace](#convert-megatron-checkpoints-to-huggingface): how to convert pretrained Megatron checkpoints to HuggingFace.
 - [Running the typical training experiment](#running-the-typical-training-experiment): how to run a training experiment with the codebase.
 - [Where to change what to do what](#where-to-change-what-to-do-what): how to change the codebase to do different things.
 - [Repository structure](#repository-structure): where to find what in the codebase.